-In 2021, the TCC Source Protection Committee (SPC) continued to consider implementation challenges identified by staff, municipalities, and other implementing bodies.
+In 2022, the TCC Source Protection Committee (SPC) continued to consider implementation challenges identified by staff, municipalities, and other implementing bodies.
 The SPC plays a strong role in policy decision-making and providing direction to staff to address these implementation challenges.
 Source Water Protection staff and the SPC will continue to be address these challenges on an ongoing basis as part of the Trent Work Plan.
 The Work Plan has a 5-year horizon and was developed in 2018 under Section 36 of the Clean Water Act, and approved by the Province.
-Amendments are to be submitted to the Province for approval by 2023.
+Amendments have been submitted to the Province for review, and comments from the Province were received early 2023.
+No major issues or required changes were identified - all are minor and will ultimately improve the effectiveness of the Trent Source Protection Plan.